Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 Notice that, in the specific cases $d=2$ and $d=3$, the equation for $\Omega$ actually simplifies; however, for the sake of generality, let us work in any space dimension $d\geq2$.
 Applying transport estimates in $L^{p_0}$ to the previous equation, we find, for any time $t\in[0,T^*[\,$, the inequality

-where, for passing from the first inequality to the second one, we have used the interpolation inequalities \eqref{est:interpol_u-Pi} combined with the Young inequality, and estimates \eqref{est:Pi_L^2} and \eqref{est:Delta-Pi} for the pressure.
+where, for passing from the first inequality to the second one, we have used interpolation inequalities between Lebesgue spaces and the ones from \eqref{est:interpol_u-Pi}, as previously done, combined with the Young inequality, and estimates \eqref{est:Pi_L^2} and \eqref{est:Delta-Pi} for the pressure.
 The implicit multiplicative constant depends on $\rho_*$, $\rho^*$ and $\|u_0\|_{L^2}$, of course.
-Remark again that, owing to our assumptions, one has $B^{s-1}_{p,r}\,\hookrightarrow\,L^p\cap L^\infty$ and $p\leq p_0\leq+\infty$, so the $L^{p_0}$ norm of the initial datum is finite.
+Remark again that, owing to our assumptions, one has $B^{s-1}_{p,r}\,\hookrightarrow\,L^p\cap L^\infty$ and $p\leq p_0<+\infty$ when $p$ finite, so the $L^{p_0}$ norm of the initial datum is finite; in the case $p=+\infty$, this simply comes from the additional assumption $\nabla u_0\in L^{p_0}$ and Calder\'on-Zygmund theory.
 We also notice that, in the previous estimate, we could neglect the contribution coming from the term $\frac{1}{\rho}\Omega$, because it has the right sign.

-At this point, we remark that, under condition \eqref{est:Du}, estimate \eqref{est:D-rho_q} holds true, hence the $L^{p_0}$ norm of $\nabla\rho$ remains bounded on $[0,T^*[\,$.
+At this point, we remark that, under condition \eqref{est:Du}, estimate \eqref{est:D-rho_q} holds true, hence the $L^\infty$ norm of $\nabla\rho$ remains bounded on $[0,T^*[\,$.
 Thus, an application of the Gr\"onwall inequality yields

 for a suitable positive constant $C>0$.
 Therefore, under condition \eqref{est:Du}, we find

 Now, thanks to \eqref{est:Delta-Pi}, from \eqref{est:Du} and \eqref{est:vort-p_0}, we deduce that

 As a last step of the argument, we need to bound the pressure term $\nabla\Pi$ in the Besov norm $B^s_{p,r}$, which correspond to the last term appearing in \eqref{est:N_partial}.
 The starting point is the estimate of Lemma \ref{lem:pres:est:Besov}, which reads